-You can read about how the Council will deliver it's vision for localism and devolution in the Localism and Devolution - A fresh approach document.
+You can read about how the Council and it's partners will deliver its vision for localism in the Localism vision and strategy 2020 document.

 Our 19 community networks are the main way we connect with communities and help address important local issues.

 - Identify, agree and drive forward local priorities for their community network area

 - Have their say on local service delivery and on strategies that affect their communities

 - Work together to promote the wellbeing of their local areas and bring communities together

 - Build relationships between the people and organisations working in their communities

 This work is led by the community network panels.
 There’s one for each community network area.
 The panels include the Cornwall councillors and representatives from town and parish councils within the community network area.
 The panels are open to the public.
 They can also invite local organisations and service providers, like the police and health services, to join them at their meetings.